DandyLyons/notes/content/Library/The Bible (WEB)/11 - 1 Kings/1 Kings-19.md

 When he saw that, he arose, and ran for his life, and came to Beersheba, which belongs to Judah, and left his servant there.

 ###### v4
 But he himself went a day's journey into the wilderness, and came and sat down under a juniper tree.
-Then he requested for himself that he might die, and said, "It is enough.
+Then he requested for himself that he might die[^1], and said, "It is enough.
 Now, O Yahweh, take away my life; for I am not better than my fathers."

 ###### v5
 He lay down and slept under a juniper tree; and behold, an angel touched him, and said to him, "Arise and eat!"